DuckDB Spatial Architecture & Fundamentals

 The vectorized pipeline: columnar ingestion feeds SIMD-accelerated spatial kernels, spilling to disk only when the working set exceeds memory_limit.

 DuckDB processes spatial data through a strictly columnar, vectorized execution pipeline.
-Unlike row-oriented engines that materialize geometries per-record, DuckDB Spatial maintains variable-length geometry columns as contiguous byte arrays paired with offset vectors.
-This layout minimizes pointer chasing, enables SIMD-accelerated bounding box evaluations, and aligns with modern CPU cache hierarchies.
+Unlike row-oriented engines that materialize one geometry object per record, DuckDB Spatial maintains variable-length geometry columns as contiguous byte arrays paired with offset vectors.
+This layout minimizes pointer chasing, enables SIMD-accelerated bounding box evaluation, and aligns with modern CPU cache hierarchies.
+The engine moves data through the plan in fixed-size vectors (2,048 values per chunk by default), so a spatial predicate is never evaluated one row at a time — it is applied across a whole vector of geometries before the next operator sees the batch.

 Memory allocation is deterministic but requires explicit configuration in production.
-Spatial operations (e.g., ST_Buffer, ST_Intersection, spatial joins) frequently trigger temporary materialization.
-Without explicit limits, unbounded geometry expansion will exhaust process memory.
-Configure hard boundaries at initialization:
+Spatial operations frequently trigger temporary materialization, and without explicit limits an unbounded geometry expansion will exhaust process memory before the OS scheduler can intervene.
+Configure hard boundaries at session initialization, and treat every knob as a stated trade-off rather than a default to accept silently:

 SET memory_limit = '8GB';